jrenaud90/CyRK/README.md

 ## Installation

 It is recommended you use an [Anaconda](https://www.anaconda.com/products/distribution) environment.
+CyRK has been tested on Python 3.8--3.10

 To install simply open a terminal (in administrator mode if using Windows) and call: